We Can Help You Grow Your Family Together Through Adoption

 No matter why you are interested in adoption, it is always a big step for you and your family.
 Adding a new child or adopting your stepchildren is a significant legal endeavor, but one that is undoubtedly worth doing.

-The adoption process can be complex for people who are not familiar with it, however, at the O'Neill Law Firm in La Crosse, we have helped many clients and families with adoption.
-Our founder, Sean O’Neill, has over 25 years of experience in helping families and other clients with their legal needs, and he can help you navigate the bureaucracies and hurdles to get your adoption finalized.
+The adoption process can be complex for people who are not familiar with it; however, at the O'Neill Law Firm in La Crosse, we have helped many clients and families with adoption.
+Our founder, Sean O’Neill, has nearly 30 years of experience in helping families and other clients with their legal needs, and he can help you navigate the bureaucracies and hurdles to get your adoption finalized.
 He is a highly regarded attorney who has earned his reputation by putting his clients first.

 We Are Equipped To Help You With Any Type Of Adoption You Are Considering

-The process for obtaining an adoption in Wisconsin varies, depending on which of they five methods you are pursuing.
+The process for obtaining an adoption in Wisconsin varies, depending on which of the five methods you are pursuing.

 Public Adoption